How to Build a Sales Pipeline: Stages & Steps Guide

 Stage 1: Prospecting (Lead Generation)

-Lead generation is the first and most crucial step in any sales pipeline, and it involves various sales processes to identify and attract potential customers who may be interested in your product or service.
-Different strategies are used in these sales processes to create a steady stream of leads that can be nurtured and converted into paying customers.
+Lead generation is the first and most crucial step in any sales pipeline.
+It involves identifying and attracting potential customers who may be interested in your product or service.
+The goal is to create a steady stream of leads that can be nurtured and converted into paying customers.

 Businesses use a variety of lead generation strategies, including: